aItarsofapostasy/aItarsofapostasy/README.md

 ‎

 <p align="center">
-    <code style="color : #5B738D">Plentiful indeed.
-The heart is willing, but the body must rest.</code>
+    Plentiful indeed.
+The heart is willing, but the body must rest..
 </p>
 ‎
 ‎